nicolasdao/google-cloud-bucket/README.md

 3. Have a Service Account set up with the following 2 roles:
 	- `roles/storage.objectCreator`
+	- `roles/storage.objectAdmin` (only if you want to update access to object)
+	- `roles/storage.admin` (only if you want to update access to an entire bucket)

 4. Get the JSON keys file for that Service Account above